inversify/InversifyJS/wiki/basic_js_example.md

 # The Basics (JavaScript)
-It is recommended to use TypeScript for the best development experience but you can use plain JavaScript if you preffer it.
+It is recommended to use TypeScript for the best development experience but you can use plain JavaScript if you prefer.
 The following code snippet implements the previous example without TypeScript in Node.js v5.71:

 ```js
 var inversify = require("inversify");